All the latest deals, guides and loopholes go in

 Don't be scared of this.
 Every day we all make transactions based on trust, and this is part of that, but do balance up the amount you're spending against the risk.
 Don't give large amounts of money to a company you're not sure about.

 You can get a 'free' cinema ticket valid on Sundays at participating cinemas - which include Cineworld - when you buy four big bags of promotional chocolates before 19 Nov 2014.
 The share bags include Galaxy Counters, Revels, M&Ms, Maltesers, Minstrels, Twix, Mars Mix, Galaxy Bites and Magic Stars.
 They must have the Sweet Sundays promotion on them.

-Better still, the promotional bags are usually £2 but are on sale for £1 at Tesco, so you're effectively buying your cinema snacks, and getting your ticket, which can cost up to £10, for 'free'.
+The promotional bags are £2 at Tesco, so you're effectively buying your cinema snacks for £8 and getting your ticket, which can cost up to £10, for 'free'.

 Once you have all four promo packs of sweets, follow these steps:

 As I like to go the extra mile at work, I went in our local Tesco pick up a bag (or four) of chocolates to try this out.
 Be warned, the bags were mixed in with non-promotional packs - so really keep an eye out.

 It's also useful to know you can get two tickets per Sweet Sundays account, so unless you're going to the movies solo it's probably worth picking up eight packs so two of you can go - although after eight bags of sweets, you'd probably feel too sick to enjoy the film.